IgniteUI/igniteui-docfx/en/components/grids_templates/live-data.md

 }

 # Live Updating Demo
-The @@igComponent component in Ignite UI for Angular is able to handle thousands of updates per seconds, while keeping the grid responsive for any interaction that the user may undertake.
-This sample demonstrates the @@igComponent handling thousands of updates per second and also Chart representation of data, based on Category Prices per Region.
-Use the `Chart` button to show data based on the `selected rows` or use the button under `Chart column` to see the same based on row `Region` value.
+The @@igComponent component in Ignite UI for Angular is able to handle thousands of updates per second, while keeping the grid responsive for user interactions.
+The sample below demonstrates the @@igComponent performance when X number of data records are constantly updated Y times per second.
+Use the UI controls to choose the number of records  loaded and the frequency of updating and then interact with the grid.
+Feed the same data into the Category Chart to experience the powerful charting capabilities of Ignite UI.
+The `Chart` button will show `Category Prices per Region` data based on the `selected rows` and the `Chart` column button will show same based on current row.

 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:700px">